Tuition and fees

 All students enrolled in the Graduate Programs in Human Nutrition (including the Dietetic Internship program) are eligible to apply for financial aid.
 More information and application details are available at the Office of Student Financial Aid website.

 Student debt counseling

 Current and past students of OHSU have access to services through the Student Debt Counseling and Financial Management Program.
 By helping to mentor and educate students while they are attending OHSU, the Student Debt Management Program strives to help students create their own educational debt management plan so that they have a better understanding of their obligations and options after graduation.

-Students enrolled in the combined MSDI program and placed at the VA Portland Health Care System (VAPORHCS) for their primary placement site may receive a stipend for the first year of the program.
+Students enrolled in the combined MSDI program and placed at the VA Portland Health Care System (VAPORHCS) for their primary placement site may receive a stipend for 'hours worked' at the VA during the first year of the program.
 The ability to offer the stipend is negotiated on an annual basis.
 Stipends are currently not available to students placed at any other supervised practice sites affiliated with the program.

 Academy of Nutrition and Dietetics Foundation: The Academy of Nutrition and Dietetics Foundation offers a variety of scholarships.
 Award details and eligibility requirements may be found on the Academy of Nutrition and Dietetics Foundation site.

 Oregon Academy of Nutrition and Dietetics: The Oregon Academy of Nutrition and Dietetics typically offers a modest scholarship to an Oregon student(s).
 Students are nominated by their program faculty and cannot nominate themselves for these awards.